The Matrix Resurrections post-credits scene, explained

-The Matrix Resurrections is in theaters and on HBO Max, and it's quite a trip down memory lane 18 years after the original trilogy ended.
-The Wachowskis' series isn't associated with post-credits scenes, but the fourth movie has a fun meta surprise for those who stick around.
+The Matrix Resurrections is in theaters and on HBO Max now, and it's quite a trip down memory lane 18 years after the original trilogy ended.
+Unlike the Marvel Cinematic Universe movies, the Wachowskis' series isn't known for post-credits scenes, but the fourth entry has a fun meta surprise for those who stick around.

-Scroll further down to take the FULL SPOILER pill and see how deep the rabbit hole goes.
+Scroll down to take the FULL SPOILER pill and see how deep the rabbit hole goes.

 The ending sees Neo and Trinity (Keanu Reeves and Carrie-Anne Moss) escape the Matrix, seize control of the simulated world from The Analyst (Neil Patrick Harris) and fly away to redesign it together.